-Lease Revenue Bonds (lease purchase financing) is an important and popular method for the District to address immediate needs for capital acquisitions while improving the management of cash flow.
-Ownership of any property constructed with these Lease Revenue Bonds does not occur until the agreed lease payments have been made.
-The newly adopted GASB Statement 91, Conduit Debt Obligations, now requires annual escrow account receivables of Lease Revenue Bonds and their corresponding lease payments to be treated as assets and liabilities within the financial statements, respectively.
-The statement also requires the restatement of beginning net position for conduit debt obligations.
-See Note 11 for additional details on the impact of this adoption to the financial statements.
+Lease Revenue Bonds is an important method for the District to address immediate needs for capital acquisitions while working within the constraints of the District's debt capacity.
+Ownership of any property constructed with these Lease Revenue Bonds does not occur until the agreed payments have been made.

+Prior to the adoption of GASB Statement 91, implemented as of June 30, 2023, the District reported lease revenue bonds issued by the Tulsa County Industrial Authority for the benefit of the District as a footnote to the financial statements only.
+However, GASB Statement 91, Conduit Debt Obligations, now requires annual escrow account receivables of Lease Revenue Bonds and their corresponding lease payments to be treated as assets and liabilities within the financial statements, respectively, rather than a liability of the Authority.

+In March 2016, the Tulsa County Industrial Authority issued \$65.3 million of Educational Facilities Lease Revenue Bonds, Series 2016, to provide funds required for the constructing, equipping, repairing and remodeling school buildings, acquiring school furniture, fixtures and equipment and acquiring and improving school sites for the benefit of the Broken Arrow School District.